PhD Program in Health Sciences

 • Number of hours: 15

-• Description: Activity organized as an introductory course for doctoral students in any line of research of the program, aimed at enhancing basic skills.
-The course will be taught by professors from the ULL and the program will include the following topics: 1. critical analysis of scientific publications, 2. search for bibliographical background, 3. preparation of scientific publications, 4. scientific English, 5. sample selection, 6. quantitative and qualitative analysis, 7. value of statistical parameters, 8. choice and availability of techniques, 9. ethics and research.
+• Description: This activity is organized as an introductory course for doctoral students in any research line within the program, aimed at strengthening core competencies.
+The course will be taught by ULL professors, and the program will include the following topics: 1.
+Critical analysis of scientific publications; 2.
+Searching for bibliographic background; 3.
+Preparation of scientific publications; 4.
+Scientific English; 5.
+Sample selection; 6.
+Quantitative and qualitative analysis; 7.
+The value of statistical parameters; 8.
+The choice and availability of techniques; 9.
+Ethics and research.

 • Frequency (time planning): Only at the beginning of the first year of the doctorate for full-time and part-time students.